Proxima-C/SelfAssessment/Skills/Async.md

   - Thread: 🖐️ used
   - Process: 🖐️ used
 - Async contracts
-  - Callbacks: 🖐️ used
+  - Callbacks: 🙋 explained
   - Callback-last-error-first: 🖐️ used
   - Thenable: 🖐️ used
-  - Promise: 🖐️ used
+  - Promise: 🙋 explained
-  - Async/await: 🖐️ used
+  - Async/await: 🙋 explained
   - Future: 🖐️ used
   - Deferred: 🖐️ used
   - Sync generator: 🖐️ used